dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

   <dd>
     <p>Any request that makes data permanently inaccessible for all
     users.
-Making data inaccessible for some users is a modification to the authorisation (see UPDATE_METADATA activity).
-Making data inaccessible from one path but accessible from other is namespace management (see MANAGE activity).</p>
+Making data inaccessible for some users is a modification to authorisation (see UPDATE_METADATA activity).
+Making data inaccessible from one path but accessible from another is namespace management (see MANAGE activity).</p>
   </dd>
 </dl>